Coalfire-Research/raining-in-the-clouds/documentation/exercises.md

    1. The attacker has only their own credentials, not anothers
    1. Do not change the HTTP authentication header either

-You will see in a psuedo-IAM policy that it uses a resource identifier that is longer than just a short id.
-The long-form of a resource ID looks like `arn:cloud:cazt:REGION:ACCOUNTID:SomeResourceNameOnly` or `//iam.googleapis.com/projects/PROJECT_ID/serviceAccounts/SERVICE_ACCOUNT_EMAIL` or `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myResourceGroup/providers/Microsoft.Compute/virtualMachines/myVM` (it varies by the cloud provider).
+You will see in the psuedo-IAM policy that it used a resource identifier that is longer than just a short id.
+The long-form of a resource ID can look like:
+- `arn:cloud:cazt:REGION:ACCOUNTID:SomeResourceNameOnly`
+- `//iam.googleapis.com/projects/PROJECT_ID/serviceAccounts/SERVICE_ACCOUNT_EMAIL`
+- `/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myResourceGroup/providers/Microsoft.Compute/virtualMachines/myVM`
+- _it varies by the cloud provider_

 ##### Goal